-Students may receive related services (i.e. speech therapy, occupational therapy, physical therapy and counseling).
+Students may receive related services (i.e. speech therapy, occupational therapy, physical therapy and counseling) if a need in this area is impacting the student's ability to learn.
 Related services may be provided within the general education classroom, in a special education classroom, or in a therapy room.
 Services may be individual or group.